plops/cl-cpp-generator2/example/127_opencv_amd/README.md

 3. Display an ArUco Marker: Enhance the first program to display the generated ArUco marker.
 This will help you understand how to use the markers with HighGUI window.
+(Note: I actually show the a board).

 4. Detect ArUco Marker: Write a program to detect the ArUco marker from an image.
 This will ensure that you understand how to process